aquasecurity/trivy/docs/docs/coverage/os/alpine.md

 Typically, only the upstream information gets listed on [NVD], so it's important not to get confused.

 ### Severity
-For Alpine vulnerabilities, the severity is determined using the values set by the NVD.
+For Alpine vulnerabilities, the severity is determined using the values set by NVD.

 ### Status
 Trivy supports the following [vulnerability statuses] for Alpine.